 If the GNSO Council decides to support the Rejection Action Petition, it must decide:

-whether to request ICANN to hold a public-conference call prior to the Rejection Action Community Forum;
+whether to request ICANN to hold a public conference call prior to the Rejection Action Community Forum; and

 whether to request that ICANN hold a Rejection Action Community Forum.

-The GNSO Council is advised to discuss how the GNSO Stakeholder Groups and Constituencies should provide input and feed-back on the Rejection Action Petition during the Rejection Action Community Forum, if any.
+The GNSO Council should discuss how the GNSO Stakeholder Groups and Constituencies should provide input and feedback on the Rejection Action Petition during the Rejection Action Community Forum, if any.

 The GNSO Council decision shall be published directly after it has been taken and the Stakeholder Groups and Constituencies will be informed about the decision.
 Additionally, the GNSO’s representative to the Empowered Community Administration shall be informed of the decision reached by the GNSO Council.